 - A basic inbuilt image editor is available to make changes to original images quickly.
 You can also manually play slideshow of images.

 - Huge media formats list is supported in this player.

 - An image can be zoomed max.
 1000%.

 - Available free for Windows.
 In future, it will come for Mac, Android, iPhone, and Linux as well.

 Venux Multimedia Engine could be a good choice for all users if it works properly.
 In this beta version, there are bugs and many shortcomings present which can be improved with future version.
 As this media player is developed as multipurpose multimedia engine, so it should let users to create playlists, support drag n drop feature to add media files, convert video files (and audio files if possible), as well as provide more tools to edit an image, like text tool, some cool effects, and more.
 Earlier we have covered some good media players that supports video conversion facility and other features, which you can use.
-These are: Easy-data Mediaplayer, Blues Media Player, and Noow.
+These are: Easy-data Mediaplayer, and Blues Media Player.